 Commits are responsible for telling the story behind the changes of a codebase.
 If the commits are a bit vague, you may ask for the developer to improve them.

 # BAD Fix bug # Good Add a missing Int type to fn Run() to fix the build

 Look at Conventional Commits for best practices.

 Reviews should be concise and written in a neutral language.
 Critique the code, not the author.

 Avoid things like “my code worked before your change”, “your method has a bug”, etc.

-When there is a critical observation that needs to be addressed, explains it too: “Thanks for the implementation!
-I noticed that we changed behavior that may break the Feature X. Please consider reviewing and fixing the issue before the merge.
-I left some suggestions but feel free to contact me if you need a further explanation”
+When a critical observation needs to be addressed, explains it too: “Thanks for the implementation!
+I noticed that we changed behavior that may break Feature X. Please consider reviewing and fixing the issue before the merge.
+I left some suggestions but feel free to contact me if you need a further explanation.”

 Code review strategies for teams

 It's not hard to see teams that tried code review a couple of times and complained about not finding a proper way to execute the process.

 Sometimes the code review column on kanban has too many items or code reviews from peers are too light (LGTM for everything).